Gregor-Mendel-Institute/SNPmatch/README.md

 ### Requirements

-The SNPmatch uses various python packages (numpy, pandas, pygwas, vcfnp).
-The SNP database should be a HDF5 file cane be generated with the scripts given in the scripts [folder](https://github.com/Gregor-Mendel-Institute/SNPmatch/tree/master/scripts).
+The SNPmatch uses various python packages (Cython, numpy, pandas, pygwas, vcfnp).
+The SNP database should be a HDF5 file can be generated with the scripts given in the scripts [folder](https://github.com/Gregor-Mendel-Institute/SNPmatch/tree/master/scripts).
 This is read using pygwas package.
 Database SNPs for the Regmap and 1001genomes dataset for *Arabidopsis thaliana* can be downloaded [here](https://gmioncloud-my.sharepoint.com/personal/uemit_seren_gmi_oeaw_ac_at/_layouts/15/guestaccess.aspx?folderid=0ca806e676c154094992a9e89e5341d43&authkey=AXJPl6GkD8vNPDZJwheb6uk).

 ### Input files